ghc-proposals/ghc-proposals/proposals/0000-allow-constraint-type-synonyms-in-deriving-heads.md

 ```

 Non-standalone instances do not have explicit params,
-so rewriting implementation may be little different.
+therefore rewriting their implementation may be little different.
-But they have just the same samantics as standalone instances with holes,
+However they have just the same samantics as standalone instances with holes,
-covered by examples before, so could be handled the same.
+covered by examples before, and could therefore be handled the same.

 ### Tuple of classes instance usecase